ibm-cloud-docs/event-notifications/en-create-subscription.md

 Destinations subscribe to topics.
 Multiple destinations can subscribe to a single topic.
 An email subscription is a list of all emails IDs, and an SMS subscription is a list of all phone numbers that a notification is routed to.
 A webhook subscription links a webhook destination to a topic.
 {: shortdesc}

-Of these, email-ibm and email-sms are supported out of the box.
+Of these, SMTP_IBM and SMS_IBM are supported out of the box.

 ## Create a subscription